qosf/qosf.org/qosf.org/what_is_os.md

 comments: false

 # Hero section
-title: What is Open Source
+title: What is open source...
-description: and why it's not just about putting code out there
+description: ...and why it's not about <i>just</i> putting code out there

 # Micro navigation
 micro_nav: false